camunda/camunda-docs-manual/content/user-guide/process-engine/history/user-operation-log.md

 Please also see the REST API reference for {{< restref page="setAnnotationUserOperationLog" text="setting" tag="Historic-User-Operation-Log" >}} and
 {{< restref page="clearAnnotationUserOperationLog" text="clearing" tag="Historic-User-Operation-Log" >}} annotations.

-## Glossary of Operations Logged in the User Operation Log
+## Glossary of operations logged in the user operation log

 The following describes the operations logged in the user operation log and the entries that are created as part of it: